Second Degree Murder

 Pennsylvania considers second-degree murder a grave offense.
 This charge applies when a homicide occurs during the commission of a felony.
 A conviction can lead to a lifetime of imprisonment.

 Therefore, securing the assistance of an experienced Washington PA criminal lawyer is crucial.
 They will stand by your side, diligently gathering evidence to build a strong defense for your case.

 What Is Murder in The Second Degree?

-Second-degree murder involves causing the death of another person while in the process of committing another felony crime.
-It is important to note that you can be charged with second-degree murder regardless of whether you were the primary perpetrator or merely an accomplice.
+Second-degree murder is causing the death of another person while committing another felony crime.
+It’s important to note that you can be charged with second-degree murder regardless of your role as the primary perpetrator or accomplice.

 Key factors in second-degree murder cases:

 - Malicious intent is present in your actions.

 - The murder may or may not have been premeditated or foreseeable.